 Chicago-Area Archives and Special Collections

-World Wide Web links with information on holdings and access at selected Chicago-area repositories:
+Web sites with information on holdings and access at Chicago Collections consortium members and other selected Chicago-area repositories:

 - Adler Planetarium: Historical Collections

 Holdings of the History of Astronomy Department, including rare books and manuscripts; astronomical works of art on paper; and links to Web virtual exhibitions on the history of astronomy.

 - Archdiocese of Chicago: Joseph Cardinal Bernardin Archives & Records Center